Decoding the Amplitude Pair with Distinct CPV Phases in Charmed Baryon Decays

+{\bf \textit{Introduction}} Charge–Parity violation (CPV) is a crucial ingredient for understanding the matter–antimatter asymmetry of the universe.
+In the Standard Model (SM), CPV in charm decays is expected to be tiny due to the Cabibbo-Kobayashi-Maskawa(CKM) suppression.
+However, this picture has been challenged by the LHCb Collaboration~\cite{LHCb:2019hro,LHCb:2022lry}, which reported the larger-than-expected CPV in neutral $D$-meson decays.
+This raises a natural question of whether similar effects may also arise in the charmed baryon sector.

-A charmed baryon $B_c$ decays into a baryon $B$ and a meson $P$, $B_c \to B P$, as the simplest decay modes, nevertheless exhibit a rich phenomenology~\cite{Korner:1978tc,Cheng:1991sn,Lu:2016ogy,Geng:2017mxn,Li:2025nzx}.
-These decays are classified into Cabibbo-favored (CF), singly Cabibbo-suppressed (SCS), and doubly Cabibbo-suppressed (DCS) categories.
+Two-body charmed-baryon decays provide a particularly clean and largely unexplored arena for addressing this question.
+For the modes $B_c \to B P$, where $B_c$ denotes the charm baryon, B the light baryon and P the meson, the decay amplitudes exhibit a rich structure~\cite{Korner:1978tc,Cheng:1991sn,Lu:2016ogy,Geng:2017mxn,Li:2025nzx}.
+These channels are organized into Cabibbo-favored (CF), singly Cabibbo-suppressed (SCS), and doubly Cabibbo-suppressed (DCS) classes, offering a natural framework for separating contributions with different CKM hierarchies.
 Each decay receives parity-conserving and parity-violating amplitudes, allowing the decay matrix element $\mathcal{M}$ and width $\Gamma$ as~\cite{PDG}